zendir-dev/zendir-py/README.md

 ## Accessing your API Token

-API Tokens are accessible via the [Nominal Website](https://www.nominalsys.com/account/log-in).
+API Tokens are accessible via the [Zendir Website](https://www.zendir.io/account/log-in).
 Create a free account and start a 14-day trial of the software.
 This will give you access to unlimited sessions and requests during the trial period.
 The access token is available from the dashboard once the account is created and logged in.

 To enable your token, create a Credential object and pass into the Simulation class when constructing simulations.
 Alternatively, if using the example library, update the token in the `credential_helper.py` class for easier access to the token over multiple files.
-More information can be found in the [API Access Keys](https://docs.nominalsys.com/v1.1/articles/NominalSystems/guides/Python/GettingStarted/3_APIAccessKeys/index.html).
+More information can be found in the [API Access Keys](https://docs.zendir.io/v1.1/articles/Zendir/guides/Python/GettingStarted/3_APIAccessKeys/index.html).

 ---